hashicorp/terraform-provider-azurerm/website/docs/d/api_management.html.markdown

 A `additional_location` block supports the following:

-* `location` - (Required) The location name of the additional region among Azure Data center regions.
+* `location` - The location name of the additional region among Azure Data center regions.

-* `sku` - (Required) SKU properties of the API Management service.
-The `hostname_configuration` block is documented above.

 * `gateway_regional_url` - Gateway URL of the API Management service in the Region.

 * `static_ips` - Static IP addresses of the location's virtual machines.

-A `security` block supports the following:

-* `disable_backend_ssl30` - Disables SSL 3.0 on the backend side of the gateway

-* `disable_backend_tls10` - Disables TLS 1.0 on the backend side of the gateway

-* `disable_backend_tls11` - Disables TLS 1.1 on the backend side of the gateway

-* `disable_triple_des_chipers` - Disables the cipher TLS_RSA_WITH_3DES_EDE_CBC_SHA for all TLS versions (1.0, 1.1 and 1.2)

-* `disable_frontend_ssl30` - Disables SSL 3.0 on the frontend side of the gateway

-* `disable_frontend_tls10` - Disables TLS 1.0 on the frontend side of the gateway

-* `disable_frontend_tls11` - Disables TLS 1.1 on the frontend side of the gateway

-A `certificate` block supports the following:
+`hostname_configurations` block supports the following:

-* `store_name` - The local certificate store location.
-Only Root and CertificateAuthority are valid locations.
-Possible values include: `CertificateAuthority`, `Root`.
+* `management` - The `management` block is documented below.

+* `portal` - The `portal` block is documented below.

+* `proxy` - The `proxy` block is documented below.

-* `certificate_info` - A `certificate_info` block as documented below.
+* `scm` - The `scm` block is documented below.

-A `certificate_info` block supports the following:

-* `expiry` - Expiration date of the certificate.

-* `thumbprint` - Thumbprint of the certificate.

-* `subject` - Subject of the certificate.

-A `hostname_configuration` block supports the following:
+`management`, `portal` and `scm` blocks supports the following:

-* `type` - Hostname type.
-Possible values include: `Proxy`, `Portal`, `Management` or `Scm`

 * `host_name` - Hostname to configure on the Api Management service.

-* `certificate` - Base64 Encoded certificate.

-* `certificate_password` - Certificate Password.

-* `default_ssl_binding` - If set to true the certificate associated with this Hostname is setup as the Default SSL Certificate.
-If a client does not send the SNI header, then this will be the certificate that will be challenged.
-The property is useful if a service has multiple custom hostname enabled and it needs to decide on the default ssl certificate.
-The setting only applied to Proxy Hostname Type.

-* `negotiate_client_certificate` - If set to true will always negotiate client certificate on the hostname.
-Default Value is false.
+* `key_vault_id` - Url to the KeyVault Secret containing the SSL Certificate.
+If absolute Url containing version is provided, auto-update of ssl certificate will not work.
+This requires the `identity` attribute to be set.
+The secret should be of type `application/x-pkcs12`.